david-t-martel/nix-config/README.md

-# Josh Symonds' Nix Configuration
+# David Martel's Nix Configuration (forked from Josh Symonds, to be updated for Windows/WSL)

 This repository contains my personal Nix configuration for managing my Mac laptop and Linux home servers using a declarative, reproducible approach with Nix flakes.